liu00222/UAV-Control-Interface/README.md

 This is the GitHubt repository for CRAI Project 7, developing an AI touch interface to control multi-robots system.
 The readme here consists of instructions on how to prepare the environment for the project and run the app and simulation.

 I do think there are other things you need to know, like the high-level task scenarios in the simulation and task expectation.
 I will send you separate emails on those topics.
+Thank you.

 ## 1. Description